 Another cost factor to consider is how you move your mobile home onto the new permanent foundation.

 How to put a mobile home on a permanent foundation yourself

 Begin your foundation by laying at least an inch of gravel where you plan to install your foundation.
 Tamp and allow the gravel to settle for at least 12 hours.
 Once this has settled, mix your mortar according to its specific instructions.
 Make sure your mortar has proper consistency.

 Following the mixing, begin creating the foundation by laying an inch of mortar in the corner and placing a cinder block face out on top.
 Check if blocks are level frequently to ensure a properly leveled foundation.

 Bricks should be placed a half an inch apart.
 Repeat until the first row of the foundation is complete.
 To create the second row, place the new blocks halfway over the one below.
 Place these a half an inch apart as well.
 Repeat this process until your foundation is complete.

 Creating a permanent foundation for your mobile home is not an easy task; however, it has many benefits and can be done by yourself or a contractor.
 Having your mobile home on a permanent foundation will increase the value of your home and give you the look and feel of a stick-built home.

 Whether you hire a contractor or do it yourself, we hope we’ve given you some guidance on how to put a mobile home on a permanent foundation.
-For more information, be sure to read up on the types of mobile home foundations.
+For more information, be sure to read up on the types of mobile home foundations and mobile home foundation requirements.
 Best of luck on your future projects!